Ovarian follicle

 An ovarian follicle is a roughly spheroid cellular aggregation set found in the ovaries.
 It secretes hormones that influence stages of the menstrual cycle.
-At the time of puberty, women have approximately 200,000 to 300,000 follicles, each with the potential to release an egg cell (ovum) at ovulation for fertilization.
-These eggs are developed once every menstrual cycle with around 450–500 being ovulated during a woman's reproductive lifetime.
+In humans, women have approximately 200,000 to 300,000 follicles at the time of puberty, each with the potential to release an egg cell (ovum) at ovulation for fertilization.
+These eggs are developed once every menstrual cycle with around 300-400 being ovulated during a woman's reproductive lifetime.

 Structure

 Ovarian follicles are the basic units of female reproductive biology.
 Each of them contains a single oocyte (immature ovum or egg cell).
 These structures are periodically initiated to grow and develop, culminating in ovulation of usually a single competent oocyte in humans.
 They also consist of granulosa cells and theca of follicle.

 Oocyte

 Once a month, one of the ovaries releases a mature egg (ovum), known as an oocyte.
 The nucleus of such an oocyte is called a germinal vesicle (see picture).